 Torn between wanting to laugh or cry at the impossibility, even if it was a connection to her last lifetime in a place she never thought to look, Sonya huffed a sigh as she rolled over to go to sleep.

 "Sonya's been meeting with someone!"
-Tatiana practically sang to her much to Lisa's amusement, grinning stupidly at the fellow baby thief almost two full years younger than her.
+Tatiana practically sang much to Lisa's tolerant amusement, grinning stupidly at the fellow baby thief almost two full years younger than her.

 "And how long did it take you to figure that one out?"
-Sonya deadpanned back, following the both of them easily enough as they walked to ballet practice.
+Sonya deadpanned back, following them easily enough as they walked to where the morning's ballet practice was held.
 "It's only been going on for most of the month."

 "Sonya?"
 Lisa questioned lightly, giving the youngest a serious look even with the grin on her lips and tossing her short brown hair out of her way with one hand.

-She kind of wondered how the woman managed that expression.
+She kind of wondered how the woman managed that expression so flawlessly.
 "He's got purple hair.
 It's weird."

 "Which would explain why he caught your attention."
-The older Mafiya member gave a semi-accepting and semi-dismissive shrug, holding them up just before the doors to the dancehall.
+The older Mafiya member gave a semi-accepting and semi-dismissive shrug, holding them up just before the doors to the dancehall to continue posing questions.
 "Why keep meeting with him?"

 "Because his reactions to me poking him are funny."